-Undergraduate Degrees with Distinction and Degrees with Honors FAQ
+Undergraduate Degrees with Distinction and Degrees with Honors

 - How are Latin honors determined (Twin Cities)?

 The level of graduation with Latin Honors (cum laude, magna cum laude, summa cum laude) is based on the grade point average in a student’s final 60 graded credits at the University of Minnesota-Twin Cities (transfer credits are not included).
 The GPA in these last 60 graded credits, combined with meeting the University Honors Program requirements, qualifies the student to be considered for the following Latin Honors Graduation Levels:

 - cum laude: 3.50 GPA or higher

 - magna cum laude: 3.66 GPA or higher

 - summa cum laude: 3.75 GPA or higher

 All students pursuing Latin Honors must complete an Honors Thesis consistent with the level of Latin Honors they are attempting.
 All students graduating with Latin Honors at the University of Minnesota, Twin Cities must meet the residency requirement of 60 graded credits on the UMTC campus.

 - Can a student graduate with more than one type of honors designation?